wp-plugins/wp-customer-reviews/readme.txt

 == Upgrade Notice ==

 = 1.0.8 =
-1.0.6 - 1.0.8 fix some major bugs and compatibility issues.
+1.0.8 fixes some major bugs and compatibility issues.
 It is highly recommended to upgrade.